Gabjure/GABIBOT/README.md

 I have selected a basic train_test_split function with an 80/20 ratio and RandomSeed 42.
 To train the model I've slected the fit_generator (now depreciated) that makes it possible, and easy, to train by batches.
 You can see more about the training of the model in the 'model_creation' document.

 The final objective of the training is to get an extense enough vocabulary so the system can reply creating responses that make sense.

+IDEAL PARAMETERS TO MANTAIN FOR A PROPER TRAINING: max vocabulary: 10-20K
+  epochs: min 500 (anything less will not construct a proper sentence)

 ## Conclusion<a name="id6"></a>